-Ker & Downey Product Manager Lisa Sun recently traveled to Ladakh in Northern India.
-She’s sharing her Ladakh travel guide with us today, with photography by Austin Mann.
+Ker & Downey recently traveled to Ladakh in Northern India.
+We’re sharing our Ladakh travel guide with you today, with photography by Austin Mann.

 When to Visit Ladakh

 Ladakh was first put on the domestic tourist map after a popular 2009 Bollywood film shot its final scene there.
 Despite its extremely short travel season – from June to September – visitors to Ladakh reach record-breaking numbers year after year, with no sign of a slowdown anytime soon.
 With the majority of tourism as domestic, made up mainly of families on school break, the crowds head to Ladakh to escape the summer heat, making the region extremely busy throughout its short season.
-My suggestion is to visit Ladakh in September, once crowds have dispersed with the school season in full swing.
+Our suggestion is to visit Ladakh in September, once crowds have dispersed with the school season in full swing.
 This way you can fully enjoy and appreciate the beauty and serenity of this sacred land during the most peaceful time of the season.

 Things to Do in Ladakh

 At the top of the list for most visitors to Ladakh is a visit to the Khardung la Pass, one of the highest motorable roads in the world at 17,580 feet.
 Historically important as part of a major caravan route between Leh and Kashgar, this high mountain pass between the Shyok and Nubra Valleys involves a long, windy drive with dizzying switchbacks up and down the mountains.
 The pass is best visited after at least a couple of days of acclimatizing in Leh due to its high altitude.
 As it is one of the most popular spots in the region, crowds at the top are inevitable, but nevertheless, the drive up to the pass is breathtaking (literally!) rewarding visitors with magnificent views of the area’s stunning scenery from the top of the world.

-The must-see monasteries near Leh are Hemis and Thikse, although I also liked the less visited quieter monasteries of Chemdey and Likir where monks leave their outer robes after prayers to resemble coiled up pyramids on their cushions.
+The must-see monasteries near Leh are Hemis and Thikse, although we also liked the less visited quieter monasteries of Chemdey and Likir where monks leave their outer robes after prayers to resemble coiled up pyramids on their cushions.
 The left-behind robes make for quite the odd sight without the monks!